Infantry: Etymology and terminology

 Similarly, motorised infantry have trucks and other unarmed vehicles for non-combat movement, but are still infantry since they leave their vehicles for any combat.
 Most modern infantry have vehicle transport, to the point where infantry being motorised is generally assumed, and the few exceptions might be identified as modern light infantry.
 Mechanised infantry go beyond motorised, having transport vehicles with combat abilities, armoured personnel carriers (APCs), providing at least some options for combat without leaving their vehicles.
 In modern infantry, some APCs have evolved to be infantry fighting vehicles (IFVs), which are transport vehicles with more substantial combat abilities, approaching those of light tanks.
 Some well-equipped mechanised infantry can be designated as armoured infantry.
 Given that infantry forces typically also have some tanks, and given that most armoured forces have more mechanised infantry units than tank units in their organisation, the distinction between mechanised infantry and armour forces has blurred.
+In contemporary doctrine, this integration is increasingly described under the scope of combined arms maneuver, where mechanised formations operate with organic heavy armour, direct fire support, and embedded tactical reconnaissance.
+Consequently, modern military terminology often classifies these forces less by vehicle weight alone and more by their combined operational mobility and tactical mission profile.